Amy Palatnick

 My Pottery Story

-I had planned to go to medical school—but after my first year of college, a series of life-changing events reshaped my idea of “success.”
+I had planned to go to medical school—but after my first year of college, a series of life-changing events reshaped my definition of “success.”
 I realized the conventional path wasn’t for me; I wanted a life rooted in creativity, intuition, and freedom.

 At 19, inspired by Joseph Campbell’s advice to “follow your bliss,” I switched my major and spent the rest of my college years in the pottery studio.

 After graduation, I found an ad in Ceramics Monthly for a “paid” apprenticeship at a production pottery studio in Lake McQueeney, Texas—$4 an hour!
 I jumped at the chance and spent nearly a year working 40–60 hours a week, throwing and trimming pots alongside about ten potters—each from a different corner of the world.
-I was the only woman on the wheel team.
+I was the only woman on the wheelthrowing team.

 Eventually, I branched out on my own as “Amy the Potter.”
-For over 20 years, I sold my colorful, love-infused pots at the Eugene Saturday Market, building a loyal following and a deep bond with my community.
+For over 20 years, I sold my colorful, made-with-love pots at the Eugene Saturday Market, building a loyal following and a deep bond with my community.

-Along the way, I also explored many other passions—Nia, Processwork, Realization Process Meditation, Bioenergy, Coaching—and even wrote a memoir about dating in my forties.
-Each path has deepened my creativity and sense of connection to humanity.
+Along the way, I also explored many other passions—Nia, Processwork, Realization Process Meditation, Bioenergy, Coaching—and I even wrote a memoir about dating in my forties.
+Each path deepened my creativity and sense of connection to humanity.